5062, D5062, 24062

 Photograph courtesy GW Sharpe.

-An interesting view side by side of Crewe built D5062 and BRCW built D5305 on September 23rd 1966.
-D5062 displays another variation on the yellow warning panel, here the panel reaches upto the handrails and does not cover the lower stripe.
-The view is at St Margarets shed, Edinburgh (64A), and is dated probably in the latter half of 1966.
-Neither locomotive has yet been adorned with any electrification flashes.
+An interesting view side by side of Crewe built D5062 and BRCW built D5305 on September 23rd 1966 at St Margarets shed, Edinburgh (64A).
+D5062 displays another variation on the yellow warning panel, here the panel reaches upto the handrails and with a gap between the bottom of the panel and the frame level stripe.

 The fifteen year eight month career of 5062/24062 saw allocations to Eastern Region, London Midland Region & Scottish Region depots.

 Shortened fuel tank & full size water tank (retained until withdrawn).